I have come that they may have life

 The Chaplaincy office is at the heart of the college, next to the canteen.

-Mass times are announced on a weekly basis.
-We are blessed to celebrate the Eucharist with a team of local priests including Fr.
+We are blessed to be served by a team of local priests including Fr.
 David Long, Fr.
 Peter Sharrocks, Fr.
 Michael Gannon, Fr.
 Chris McCurry and Fr.
 Geoff O’Grady.
-All staff, students and parents are invited to join us at our Eucharistic celebrations.
+All staff, students and parents are invited to join us at our Eucharistic celebrations which we hope to have together later on in the academic year.
+In the meantime, we are staying virtually connected with our local parishes and holding them in our prayers.

-We also worship in assemblies each week and this is led by staff and all students.
+We are developing a new enrichment programme which will include virtual prayer, and we worship in assemblies each week, led by staff and students.

 What’s Been Happening for Students